-Inspired by my pineapple upside down cake recipe, this boldly spiced upside-down pear gingerbread cake combines your favorite holiday spices with juicy pears, brown sugar caramel sauce, and cool whipped cream.
+Inspired by my pineapple upside down cake and apple upside down cake recipes, this boldly spiced upside down pear gingerbread cake combines your favorite holiday spices with juicy pears, brown sugar caramel sauce, and whipped cream.
 Serving warm brings out the flavors AND makes this a quick holiday dessert.

 Today I’m serving you boldly spiced gingerbread with buttery brown sugar soaked pears and a dollop of fresh whipped cream.
 There’s plenty of ginger, plenty of cinnamon, plenty of pears, and absolutely zero apologies.
 Ready to indulge?

 I have the pleasure of working with Harry & David on two recipes this holiday season—both highlighting their hand-picked Royal Riviera pears.
 These buttery pears steal the attention no matter which dish, dessert, or spread they’re in.
 Cranberry Pear Crumble Pie, shared just the other week, is no exception.
 The cranberries and brown sugar crumble are both fantastic, but the high quality pears win 1st place.
 Their texture is unbeatable and dare I say that pie beats all other Thanksgiving pies!!
 Even you, pumpkin pie.

 I’m especially excited about this recipe because I used my gingerbread snack cake as the base, both a personal and reader favorite.

 There are 3 parts to Upside-Down Pear Gingerbread Cake.

 - Brown sugar caramel sauce